 Probably, the best way to build up an understanding of what needs to be done is to work with unsegmented samples of relatively simple English-like languages generated by artificial grammars.
 If or when good insights and good results can be obtained with that kind of material, the system may be tested and refined with more challenging material, as described in the next three subsections.

-\subsection{Learning the syntax of natural language}
+\subsection{Learning the Syntax of Natural Language}

-Following the steps outlined above, it seems possible now to bring the SP system to a stage of development where it can derive plausible grammars for the syntax of natural language via the application of unsupervised learning to unsegmented textual samples of natural language.
-This would be a major achievement since, to our knowledge, no other system can perform at that level.
-Incidentally, for reasons given in \cite[Section 6.2]{sp_extended_overview}, there are likely to be subtle but important differences between grammars derived from natural language texts without meanings and the kinds of grammars that we learn as children, where syntax and semantics are developed in tandem.
+Following the steps outlined above, it seems possible now to bring the SP System to a stage of development where it can derive plausible grammars for the syntax of natural language via the application of unsupervised learning to unsegmented textual samples of natural language.
+This would be a major achievement since it appears that no other system can perform at that level.

+Incidentally, for reasons given in \cite[Section 6.2]{sp_extended_overview}, there are likely to be subtle but important differences between grammars derived from natural language texts without meanings and the kinds of grammars that people learn as children, where syntax and semantics are developed in tandem.

 It seems likely that success with this task would smooth the path for success with the tasks described next.